Skip to content

 • Patch View Description

-• Click Edit to edit the patch name or description.
+• Click Edit to edit the description.

 • Patch View Description Edit